manuroag/manuroag.github.io/_projects/msc_thesis.md

 ## The Knowledge-based Circular Dichroism (KCD) method

-The Knowledge-based Circular Dichroism (KCD) method utilizes a model based on the classical theory of optical activity with a complex set of atomic polarizabilities, _α_, to predict far-UV CD spectra, which corresponds to the imaginary part of optical activity:
+The Knowledge-based Circular Dichroism (KCD) method utilizes a model based on the classical theory of optical activity with a complex set of atomic polarizabilities, **α**, to predict far-UV CD spectra, which corresponds to the imaginary part of the equation:

 $$[o_p] = - \sum_{a,a'} \alpha_{ap} \alpha_{a'p} \langle C_{aa'}^{p} G_{aa'}^{p} \rangle_{\Omega}$$